jlouis/dht/README.md

 ## What is a DHT?

-A distributed hash table is a mapping from *identities* which are 256 bit to a list of pairs, `[{IP, Port}]` on which the identity has been registered.
+A distributed hash table is a mapping from *identities* which are 256 bit numbers to a list of pairs, `[{IP, Port}]` on which the identity has been registered.
 The table is *distributed* by having a large number of nodes store small parts of the mapping each.
 Also, each node keeps a partial routing table in order to be able to find values.

+Note the DHT, much like DNS doesn't interpret what the identity is.
+It just maps that identity onto the IP/Port endpoints.
+That is, you have to write your own protocol once you know where an identity is registered.

+Also, the protocol makes no security guarantees.
+Anyone can claim to store a given ID.
+It is recommended clients have some way to verify that indeed, the other end stores the correct value for the ID.
+For instance, one can run `ID = crypto:sha(256, Val)` on a claimed value to verify that it is correct, as long as the value does not take too long to transfer.
+Another option is to store a Public key as the identity and then challenging the target end to verify the correct key, for instance by use of a protocol like CurveCP.

 The implemented DHT has the following properties: